William Debonaire Haggard: Life

+Through his son Frederick Thomas Haggard, with his wife Jane Copner, Debonaire was the grandfather of Eleanor, who married to John Edward Ivor Yale, son of lawyer William Corbet Yale of Plas-yn-Yale, member of the Yale family.

+Frederick was a member of the London Stock Exchange, and an active member in the Tory political circles at the time of liberal U.K. Prime Minister, Lord Rosebery of Mentmore Towers, and Neville Chamberlain.
+He was also a descendant of the Huguenot Debonnaire family and married to Emily Caroline Anstey, a direct descendent of artist Christopher Anstey.

 Haggard was elected a Fellow of the Society of Antiquaries on 28 February 1833, described as "a gentleman peculiarly conversant in the numismatic antiquities of this country".
 He was also a Fellow of the Royal Asiatic Society, and the Royal Numismatic Society.
 He was President of the Royal Numismatic Society from 1847 to 1849.